clancy-au/photo-site/SOCIAL_SHARING.md

 1. Page-specific variables (title, description, featured_image)
 2. Gallery-specific images (first image in a gallery)
-   - Note: Gallery image paths are corrected to add the 'images' directory in the path
 3. Default site values (site.title, site.tagline)mentation

 This document describes how the Open Graph and Twitter Card meta tags are implemented in the Clancy Malcolm Photography website.